|

 -

-Keep newly seed areas damp
+newly seed areas damp at all times!

 -